yannanlu/plan-ec2-chef/README.md

 ## Status

-Tested with images of Ubuntu and CentOS only
+Tested with Terraform v0.9.8 and images of Ubuntu and CentOS only

 ## Description